 A small computerised screen will the display information to the user such as time, distance, speed, calories used and strokes per minute.
 The most popular type of rowing machine is the Concept2 rowing machine and this is the type of machine used at competitions.

 The beauty of training on an indoor rowing machine is that it is impact free, unlike running which stresses the joints through impact, and it can be done all year round, unlike rowing outdoors.

 Rowing is a strength-endurance sport and rates highly as one of the best forms of exercise for a weight loss program as it is an intense calorie-burning drill.

 Indoor rowing primarily works the cardio-vascular system but stresses many muscles of the arms, shoulders, back and legs, hence why it falls into the category as a strength-endurance sport.

 The standard measurement while rowing is the 500 metre split which tells the rower at what rate of speed they are rowing to cover 500m and the measurement will be displayed as time / 500m.
-A fairly easy rate would be 2.00/ 500m, which means 2 minutes per 500 metres.
+A fairly easy rate would be 2.30 / 500m, which means 2 minutes 30 seconds per 500 metres.

 Rowing is an intense sport and extremely high levels of fitness can be achieved on an indoor rowing machine.
-For more information, visit our Fitness Stores page.
+For more information, visit the Concept2 website.